Get

 Allergies

 There’s always the possibility that your cat may have a food allergy to shrimp.
-Start by speaking to your vet before giving your cat her first taste of shrimp, particularly if she already tends to have food sensitivities.
+Start by speaking to a vet before giving your cat her first taste of shrimp, particularly if she already tends to have food sensitivities.
 The first time you give your cat some shrimp, just provide her with a very small sample and keep an eye on her for a few hours.

 Signs of an allergic reaction might include: